This post may contain affiliate links. Please read our disclosure policy.

 Save the Whey

 The liquid strained from the cheese is called whey.
-Whey is great to add to baked goods like bread or pizza dough or even mixed with pancake mix in place of water.
+Leftover whey is great to add to baked goods like bread, pizza dough, or even mixed with pancake mix in place of water.
 Place the colander over a bowl to catch the whey.

-• Store Ricotta cheese in the refrigerator for up to 5 days.
-It may need to be drained or stirred before using.
+• Store ricotta cheese in the refrigerator for up to 5 days.
+It may need to be drained or stirred before use.

 Did you love this Ricotta Cheese recipe?
-Leave a comment and a rating below.
+Leave a comment and rating below.

 image of Everyday Comfort cookbook by Holly Nilsson of Spend With Pennies plus text